marianadfarr/InventoryManager/README.md

 # InventoryApplication
-JavaFX application with non persistent data which allows users to create, read, update, and delete products and parts to an inventory system.
+JavaFX application with non persistent data which allows users to create, read, update, and delete products and outsourced/in-house parts to an inventory system.
 If any products have related parts, they will not be able to be deleted.
+Users will also be able to search for parts and products.

-Full Task requirement:
+Full Task requirements:
 I.  User Interface
 A.  Create a JavaFX application with a graphical user interface (GUI) based on the attached “Software 1 GUI Mock-Up.”
 You may use JavaFX with or without FXML to create your GUI, or you may use Scene Builder to create your FXML file; use of Swing is not permitted.
 The user interface (UI) should closely match the organization of the GUI layout and contain all UI components (buttons, text fields, etc.) in each of the following GUI mock-up forms:
 1. Main form